yikaus/weblogic-node-master/README.rst

 Requirements
 -------------
+0. Linux Box , as I not tested in windows

 1. Weblogic Server 9,10,11 installed .
 Weblogic domain and nodemanager server configued

 2. Python 2.6 + installed if run from source